ibrahimjamil/ibrahimjamil/README.md

 ## Hi, I am a Full Stack Software Engineer with expertise in MERN/PERN with Docker and Kubernetes

 🌱 I like to build websites and web applications in JavaScript, React to solve real Business problems.
-Other skills on my bucket list for coming months are AWS, ML, CV, NLP in year or two
+Other skills on my bucket list AWS, ML, CV, NLP in year or two

 ### Available on: